-Trying to find a unique way to promote Beggar’s Banquet, The Stones threw a record release launch party at the elite Queen's Gate Hotel in London on Dec.
+Trying to find a unique way to promote Beggar’s Banquet, The Stones threw a record release launch party at the elite The Gore Hotel at 190 Queen’s Gate on Dec.
 5th, 1968.
 Today marks the 50th anniversary of their Beggar's Banquet Album Launch party.

 For the party, The Stones were attired in costumes that recalled British aristocracy and the waitresses served food and drink dressed as medieval wenches.

 As the sound of their new album filled the banquet room, the festivities soon degenerated into a near-riot.
 During the dessert course, a custard pie fight broke out, with most of the pastries aimed at record label execs who vetoed the Stones’ toilet cover art.
 Brian Jones, about to be fired by the band, delivers a few well-placed pies directly into Mick Jagger’s face.
 Strange as it may seem, Keith Richards (the official Rolling Stones bad boy) did not attend this gala event!